GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 1. The technical details section should proview a process overview, linking to key source code files at every step of the process.
 2. In case a publication provides the details mentioned below, the technical details section should link to this publication using a sentence like "See the [publication](url-of-publication-best-using-doi) for ...".
 In this case, the mentioned technical details can be omitted from the section.
 3. The technical details section should list all information needed to reproduce the method, including employed other methods and selected parameters.
+4. The input data section should link to external data it uses, preferably using a DOI to a dataset page or to API documentation.
-4. The technical details section should mention how other methods and their parameters were selected and which alternatives were tried.
+5. The technical details section should mention how other methods and their parameters were selected and which alternatives were tried.
-5. The technical details section should for employed machine learning models mention on what kind of data they were trained.
+6. The technical details section should for employed machine learning models mention on what kind of data they were trained.
 -->

 METHOD does XXX by performing the following steps:

 1. Reading.
 The data is read from the input file (`--input-file`) and converted into XXX. (see [method-package/example-source-file.py](method-package/example-source-file.py))
+2. Downloading data.
+XXX data is fetched from [XXX](https:/example.com/).
-2. XXX.
+3. XXX.
 To do XXX, the method uses [XXX](https:/example.com/) with XXX set to XXX (change using `--xxx` or setting `xxx` in the [configuration file](example.conf)). (see [method-package/example-source-file.py](method-package/example-source-file.py))
-3. Writing.
+4. Writing.
 The result is written to the output file (`--output-file`). (see [method-package/example-source-file.py](method-package/example-source-file.py))

 See the [publication](https:/example.com/) for tested and selected models and parameters, the reasoning behind the model selection, and employed datasets for training.